KevinTCoughlin/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 Reload your application with the above change and you should see the File Browser fetch and render items from your root drive.

+## 2. Attach success and cancel callbacks

 The `GraphFileBrowser` component exposes the following callback props, `onSuccess` and `onCancel`.
-The `onSuccess` callback is invoked when a User selects (a) file(s) via the default "Select" action button.
+The `onSuccess` callback is invoked when a User selects files via the default "Select" action button.
 The `onCancel` callback is invoked when a User cancels a select action via the default "Cancel" action button.

 ### Select File Callback